pyeventsourcing/eventsourcing/docs/topics/domain.rst

 for inserting new items anywhere other than at the end of the sequence, and that we can progress along by counting.
-Timestamps are far more likely to have such gaps, and anyway can suffer from clock skews, for example if the timestamps of different events are created on different machines.
+Timestamps are far more likely to have such gaps, and anyway can suffer from clock skews, for example if the timestamps of different events are created on different machines, and even clock regressions when the system clock is adjusted backwards.

 .. _Aggregate events: